On Thursday, March 12, the NBA announced that the 2019-20 season has been suspended in response to the coronavirus pandemic.

 Hyped to talk all things COVID-19 with Dr. Fauci of the @NIAIDNews tomorrow.
 This is a conversation for YOU so submit questions with #SCASKSFAUCI and join at 10am PT tomorrow (Mar 26).
 Let's get it! pic.twitter.com/7DC0dty6u6- Stephen Curry (@StephenCurry30) March 25, 2020

-Minnesota Timberwolves big man Karl-Anthony Towns announced in a YouTube video that his mother is currently in a medically-induced coma after showing symptoms of coronavirus, pleading with fans to take the issue seriously and practice safe measures.
+Minnesota Timberwolves big man Karl-Anthony Towns announced in a YouTube video that his mother is currently in a medically-induced coma, pleading with fans to take the coronavirus seriously and practice safe measures.

 "This disease needs to not be taken lightly," Towns said.
 "Please protect your families, your loved ones, your friends, yourself.
 Practice social distancing.
 Please don't be in places with a lot of people; it just heightens your chances of getting this disease, and this disease ... it's deadly."